zdravkov/kendo-docs/getting-started/framework/spa/overview.md

 More information about the Single-page Application pattern can be found in the [Single-page Application Wikipedia article](http://en.wikipedia.org/wiki/Single-page_application).

 The **Router** class is responsible for tracking the application state and navigating between the application states.
 The router integrates into the browser history using the fragment version of the url (`#page`), making the application states bookmarkable and linkable.
-The router instance is also used for programatic navigation to a given state.
+The router instance is also used for programmatic navigation to a given state.

 The **View** and **Layout** classes are used for the UI rendering.
 UI Event handling and data binding can be performed either through **MVVM** or **declarative data attribute initialization**.